What Are the Components of an Appraisal?

-A home purchase is the biggest investment some of us may ever encounter.
-It doesn't matter if a main residence, a seasonal vacation property or a rental fixer upper, the purchase of real property is a complex financial transaction that requires multiple parties to make it all happen.
+A home purchase is the biggest financial decision some of us may ever encounter.
+It doesn't matter if where you raise your family, an additional vacation property or an investment, purchasing real property is a detailed financial transaction that requires multiple people working in concert to make it all happen.

-Most people are familiar with the parties taking part in the transaction.
-The real estate agent is the most familiar person in the exchange.
-Next, the lender provides the money required to finance the transaction.
-And the title company makes sure that all areas of the transaction are completed and that a clear title transfers to the buyer from the seller.
+Most people are familiar with the parties having a role in the transaction.
+The real estate agent is the most recognizable entity in the transaction.
+Next, the bank provides the money required to fund the transaction.
+And the title company sees to it that all aspects of the sale are completed and that the title is clear to pass from the seller to the purchaser.

-So, what party is responsible for making sure the value of the property is in line with the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the property is worth the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Blue Water Appraisals will ensure, you as an interested party, are informed.

 To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the shape a reasonable person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we look for any obvious features - or defects - that would affect the value of the house.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the shape a reasonable person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the property.

-Once the site has been inspected, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

-This is where the appraiser analyzes information on local building costs, labor rates and other factors to figure out how much it would cost to replace the property being appraised.
-This estimate usually sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+Here, we use information on local building costs, the cost of labor and other factors to determine how much it would cost to build a property comparable to the one being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers get to know the communities in which they work.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the real estate at hand.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They innately understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to valuing features of homes in Cape Coral and Lee, Blue Water Appraisals is second to none.
-This approach to value is typically given the most consideration when an appraisal is for a real estate sale.
+At Blue Water Appraisals, we are an authority in knowing the worth of real estate features in Cape Coral and Lee County neighborhoods.
+The sales comparison approach to value is typically given the most weight when an appraisal is for a home purchase.